hugojosefson/46elks-experiment/README.md

 Sign up for an account at [46elks.com](https://www.46elks.com/) and purchase a phone number.
 You will need it for the incoming calls :)

-Configure the correct urls for the phone number:
+Configure the correct uris for the phone number:

 [https://dashboard.46elks.com/numbers](https://dashboard.46elks.com/numbers)

-If you have set up localtunnel as per above with the name `yourname`, these are the correct urls:
+If you have set up localtunnel as per above with the name `yourname`, these are the correct uris:

 ```
 sms_uri         = https://yourname.localtunnel.me/sms